GSA/challenges-and-prizes/_all-challenges/1149-covid-19-maker-challenge-iii-in-home-caregivers.md

   [www.covid19makerchallenge.com](http://www.covid19makerchallenge.com).
 ---
 ### Description

-A general overview of your challenge, including any background on the problem you want to solve.
-Your challenge page has a designated place for your submission start and end dates, but if you have other dates you want reflected, please include them in your description.
-Consider including a “Key Dates” section with dates for informational webinars, judging period, winner announcements, different phases, etc.

 Teams will design and develop innovative solutions to address challenges arising from the COVID-19 pandemic.
 Teams will collaborate virtually using tools like Zoom and Quip over the course of one week to evaluate the challenge.
 During the two-day make-a-thon event, the teams will work to design and fabricate working prototypes of their solutions that are suitable for rapid manufacturing.